 - Summer rainfall can be detrimental to yield and crop health, therefore irrigation is essential for commercial production

-Centipeda production occurs on a very small scale compared with other horticultural crops, reflecting the demand for very small volumes of the extract, however returns on the crop are high—up to AU$20,000 per dry tonne as at 2013.
+Centipeda production occurs on a very small scale compared with other horticultural crops, reflecting the demand for very small volumes of the extract, however returns on the crop are high — up to AU$20,000 per dry tonne as at 2013.

-As at 2014, there may be a small number of growers or wild-harvesters using Centipeda or Centipeda extract to make ‘home-made’ products or supplying manufacturers of products containing Centipeda.
+There may be a small number of growers or wild-harvesters using Centipeda or Centipeda extract to make ‘home-made’ products or supplying manufacturers of products containing Centipeda.